MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 (This sample code courtesy of [KPMG](https://kpmg.com/xx/en/home/about/alliances/microsoft/kpmg-and-microsoft-azure-quantum.html))

 This notebook demonstrates an iterative phase estimation within Q#.
 The basic calculation it makes will be to calculate an inner product between two 2-dimensional vectors encoded on a target qubit and an ancilla qubit.
-An additional control qubit is also initialised, with a subsequent H gate applied.
+An additional control qubit is also initialized, with a subsequent H gate applied.
 This control qubit will be used to readout the inner product via an iterative phase estimation.

 The circuit begins by encoding the pair of vectors on the target qubit and the ancilla qubit.
 It then applies an Oracle operator to the entire register, controlled off the control qubit.
 The Oracle operator generates a eigenphase on the target and ancilla qubit register, which when controlled generates a phase on the |1> state of the control qubit.
 This can then be read by applying another H gate to the controlled qubit to make the phase observable when measuring the Z projection.